 All parts of the avocado plant can be harmful to cats.
-Avocados contain a toxin called persin, which is a natural fungicide cats and dogs are rarely affected but it is highly toxic to birds.
+Avocados contain a toxin called persin, which is a natural fungicide.
 Cats that eat avocado can end up with an upset stomach and experience vomiting or diarrhea.

-The pit could also be a choking hazard, and since avocados have high-fat content, cats can develop pancreatitis.
+The pit could also be a choking hazard, and since avocados have a high fat content, cats can develop pancreatitis.

 Citrus fruits contain essential oils that can irritate a cat’s gastrointestinal system.
 The flesh of the fruit is safe to eat, but the rest of the fruit, such as the peel, skin, and seeds, are unsafe for cats to eat.

 Fortunately, most cats don’t like the smell of citrus fruit, so they’ll naturally avoid it.